 Here is a simplified example: You buy a duplex for $280,000 using an FHA loan with 3.5% down ($9,800).
 Your monthly mortgage payment is approximately $1,650.
 You rent the second unit for $1,100 per month.
 Your effective monthly housing cost drops to $550 — lower than most rentals in comparable areas.

-Over time, you build equity, gain landlord experience, and potentially refinance into a better loan once the property appreciates.
+Over time, you build equity, gain landlord experience, and can refinance into a better loan once the property appreciates.

 Best for: Beginners comfortable living in their investment property and managing one tenant relationship.